Frequently Asked Questions

 - City leaders are working diligently to coordinate and prepare for an event of this magnitude.
-They are working with the Minnesota Super Bowl Host Committee and the NFL to understand the size and scope of the events and to properly plan to make sure the events are executed flawlessly.
+They are working with the Minnesota Super Bowl Host Committee, the NFL and their contractors to properly plan to make sure the events are executed flawlessly.
 The City will also be prepared to respond if things do not go as planned.

 Has Minneapolis hosted an event of this scale?

 - Minneapolis hosted Super Bowl XXVI in 1992 at the Metrodome.

 - The Republican National Convention was held in Saint Paul and Minneapolis in 2008.